algila/Deep-Q-Learning-DQN/README.md

 used Adam as optimizer with a fixed learning rate

 * **Epsilon decay**\
-followed the paper and after 1M of fames the decay is manteined as suggested in above mentioned link of fg91.
+followed the paper and after 1M fames the decay is manteined as suggested in above mentioned link of fg91.
 I consider this a valuable approach so I mantenined in this implementation

 * **Parameters**\
 all parameter are derived from Tab 1 of the paper "Human-level control through deep reinforcement learning".
 Only learning rate is used based on paper released in 2015 by Mnih et all using LR=0.00025